- What is bacterial conjunctivitis?

 What is bacterial conjunctivitis?

 Conjunctivitis is the name for inflammation of the conjunctiva; this is the thin layer of tissue on the inside of the eyelids and covers the white part of the eye.
-Also known as pink eye, conjunctivitis is often caused by bacteria, a virus or allergies.
+Also known as pink eye, conjunctivitis is often caused by bacteria, a virus (see viral conjunctivitis) or allergies (see allergic conjunctivitis).
 If pink eye is caused by bacteria, it is called bacterial conjunctivitis.
 Like all types of pink eye, bacterial conjunctivitis is common but not usually serious.

 - Pinkness or redness of the eye